alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 By calling this class, the DC-motor gets initialised as a DLTI-system.

 ## Realisation Idea
-In the following figure you can see the overall implementation idea as well as the control structure and interfaces between the different needed parts:
+In the following figure you can see the overall implementation idea as well as the control structure and interfaces between the different needed parts.
+It is important to note that after successful training, the RL-agent only consists of the actor (inclusively pre- post-processing tasks).

 ![Kontrollstruktur_englisch](https://github.com/alerch97/Reinforcement-Learning-controller-for-a-DC-motor/assets/152506794/3491898d-25fb-44f8-9c09-809fc90dd47b)